-The Family Law Act 1975 (Family Law Act) encourages separating parents to agree on parenting arrangements without going to court.
-If you and the other parent can agree about arrangements for your children, then you do not have to go to court at all.
+The Family Law Act encourages separating parents or the people caring for a child to agree on parenting arrangements without going to court if it is safe to do so.
+If you and the other parent or person caring for the child can agree about arrangements for your children, then you do not have to go to court at all.